tackied/Project-5-Stack-/README.md

 **Program Instructions**
 1. After cloning all three classes, run the following command in your terminal:
+   ''' javac Main.java
+   java Main.java '''
-2. For javadoc,run the following command in your terminal
+3. For javadoc,run the following command in your terminal
+    ''' javadoc -d docs Main.java '''